PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 ```

 {% hint style="info" %}
-With recent version of cbpi4, the default logging is done only for warnngs and errors.
-If you want to get a more detailed log, you need to add a paramater to the start.
+With recent version of cbpi4, the default logging is done only for warnings and errors.
+If you want to get a more detailed log, you need to add a parameter to the start.
 ```
 sudo cbpi -d 20 start
 ```
 This will increase the log level to 'info'
 {% endhint %}

-To restart the server as service you can either reboot or just start it as serivce directly:
+To restart the server as service you can either reboot or just start it as service directly:

 ```
 sudo systemctl start craftbeerpi.service